Your Safety on Campus

 Planning for a safe campus

-Leaders are required to follow the NAIT COVID-19 General Safety Guidance and complete hazard assessments for their area by identifying and assessing risks and implementing appropriate infection prevention measures to reduce COVID-19 exposure.
+Leaders are required to complete Communicable Disease Hazard Assessments for their area by identifying and assessing risks and implementing appropriate infection prevention measures to reduce COVID-19 exposure.

 Training for staff and students